blueprinted-io/documentation/what_is_scorm_and_tincan.md

 - A standardized way to launch or structure content
 - Completion/pass/fail logic (you have to define it yourself, manually)
-- Cohesion — without strict implementation and significant development, an xAPI defined environment becomes a wild west of inconsistent data
+- Cohesion, without strict implementation and significant development, an xAPI defined environment becomes a wild west of inconsistent data
-- Simplicity — implementing xAPI well requires significant dev effort and requires a ground up reimagining of instructional design
+- Simplicity, implementing xAPI well requires significant dev effort and requires a ground up reimagining of instructional design

 xAPI is powerful, but it’s *a toolset, not a solution*.
 You get raw capability, not plug-and-play usefulness.